- Home »

 Since most of us are not fully efficient in using energy, it is almost certainly cheaper to reduce electricity consumption than to buy it or generate oneself.
 The latest information on how much it costs to save electricity is available from the Energy Savings Trust.
 Nevertheless, electricity generation is necessary.
 Therefore, to combat climate change and to have security, it is essential both to increase the proportion of renewable energy and also to have energy efficiency.Back to top of page

 The maintenance required for small wind turbines is likely to be minimal.
-Our turbines are designed for a 20 years life time.
-Bearings are greased for life and sealed so you will not have to have they greased annually.
+Our turbines are designed for over 20 years life time.
+Bearings are greased for life and sealed so you don't have to grease them annually.
 But an annual check is likely to be required and can be performed by yourself or your dealer.Back to top of page

 Our wind turbines typically lasts around 20 years.
-This is not theory, because our firm is already in business for over 25 years and we have had clients that came back after 21 years, to buy their second turbine because the first one was worn out.Back to top of page
+This is not theory, because our firm is already in business for over 30 years and we have had clients that came back after 21 years, to buy their second turbine because the first one was not performing well anymore.Back to top of page

 Yes, provided the new site is suitable.
 Costs will be incurred to dismantle the turbine, transport it to the new site and re-install it.
 An estimate of these costs can only be prepared after a survey of the old and new sites.Back to top of page